Haaretz/dfp/README.md

 This project uses Mocha to run your unit tests, it uses Karma as the test runner, it enables the feature that you are able to render your tests to the browser (e.g: Firefox, Chrome etc.).

-To add a unit test, simply create `.js` file inside the `~/test/shared` folder.
+To add a unit test, simply create `.js` file inside the `~/test/specs` folder.
 Karma will pick up on these files automatically, and Mocha and Chai will be available within your unit tests without the need to import them.

-To run unit tests only for the browser ( *client*), or for the server, add a unit test inside either the `~/test/node` or `~/test/browser` folder.

-To run the tests in the project, just simply `npm run test` for both server and client unit tests, or `npm run test:server`. for server or `npm run test:browser`. for browser tests.

-To keep watching the common test suites that you are working on, simply do `npm run watch:browser` or `npm run watch:server`.
+To keep watching the test suites that you are working on, simply do `npm run watch`.

 ## Browser tests